ONLYOFFICE/snap-documentserver/README.md

 You have now generated an SSL certificate that's valid for 365 days.

+If you'd like to use Example with Self Signed Certificates then you need to [allow to use unauthorized storage](#allow-document-server-to-use-unauthorized-storage).

 #### Strengthening the server security

 This section provides you with instructions to [strengthen your server security](https://raymii.org/s/tutorials/Strong_SSL_Security_On_nginx.html).